insysbio/covid19-qsp-model/README.md

 ## Introduction

 The ongoing pandemic caused by the novel severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) has challenged the global public health.
-Coronavirus disease 2019 (COVID-19) is associated with several respiratory symptoms, including fever and cough that can be progressed to acute respiratory distress syndrome (ARDS) in some patients [???].
+Coronavirus disease 2019 (COVID-19) is associated with several respiratory symptoms, including fever and cough that can be progressed to acute respiratory distress syndrome (ARDS) in some patients.
 There is no cure against COVID-19.
 More than 500 clinical trials have been conducted or in progress with no definitive confidence in the doses, regimens and outcome tested.
 QSP modeling approach can possibly contribute to the fight of the global public health system with the COVID-19 via increasing confidence in mechanism based understanding of virus intereaction with host cell leading to immune response and associated inflammation.

 InSysBio has an experience in development of QSP platforms of immune response in different diseases and their applications to address specific questions associated with drug research and development.
 We have developed  and implemented for internal use QSP software infrastructure including
 1) [Immune Response Template](https://irt.insysbio.com/) (IRT)